Derrick Coleman: NBA career

 Coleman was the first overall pick in the 1990 NBA draft after a successful college career.
 He had a solid rookie season and won the NBA Rookie of the Year Award in 1991.

 Coleman went on to improve during the 1991–92 season, averaging close to 20 points and 10 rebounds a game.
 The Nets were an up-and-coming team as well, with young players like Coleman, Kenny Anderson, Chris Morris and Mookie Blaylock teaming up with solid veteran players like Sam Bowie, Chris Dudley, Terry Mills and Dražen Petrović.
 The addition of coach Chuck Daly, who won two NBA championships with the Detroit Pistons as head coach, was enough to get the Nets a winning record and into the playoffs during the 1992–93 season.
 The 1993–94 season was the peak for Coleman and the Nets during his time with the team.
 The Nets made it to the playoffs for the third straight season, while Coleman averaged his second straight 20 points, 10 rebounds season and was selected to represent the Nets in the All-Star game along with teammate Kenny Anderson.
 In 1995, the Nets traded Coleman, Rex Walters, and Sean Higgins to the Philadelphia 76ers for Shawn Bradley, Tim Perry, and Greg Graham.

 During a 1995 game featuring Coleman's Nets and rival Karl Malone's Utah Jazz, Coleman controversially referred to Malone as an 'Uncle Tom'.

 In 1999, Coleman signed with the Charlotte Hornets.
 In 2001, he was reacquired by the Philadelphia 76ers in a three-team trade involving the Golden State Warriors, where the Hornets acquired Chris Porter, Robert Traylor, George Lynch, and Jérôme Moïso.

 He played for the US national team in the 1994 FIBA World Championship, winning the gold medal.

 In 2004, Coleman and Amal McCaskill were traded to the Detroit Pistons for Corliss Williamson.
 The 2004–05 season would be Coleman's last, as he was cut by the team in January 2005.
 He was one of nine NBA players that faced suspension for his role in the infamous November 2004 Pacers–Pistons brawl.
+He served a one-game suspension for coming off the bench during the altercation at the scorer's table.

-Coleman is one of only three players in NBA history to record a five-by-five in a game with at least 20 points and 10 rebounds (the other two being Hakeem Olajuwon and Draymond Green).
+Coleman is one of only four players in NBA history to record a five-by-five in a game with at least 20 points and 10 rebounds (the other being Hakeem Olajuwon, Draymond Green and Victor Wembanyama.)